Geonkick-Synthesizer/geonkick/README.md

 ##### VST3

 To build with VST3 support pass GKICK_VST3 to cmake

     cmake -DGKICK_VST3=ON ../

+To build with VST3 there is a need for additional dependencies.
+Check the VST3 SDK documentation.

 #### Packages